To use your own styles, please:

 See our AI Art & Image Generator Guide for more information about different AI image generation techniques.

-We're working hard to fix these issues.
+We're working hard to improve Hotpot.
 Your patience is appreciated.

 We release improvements weekly.
 Follow us on Twitter for updates.

-Buy credits for commercial use, bigger images, no ads, and fast results.
-Images created with credits are licensed for commercial use.
+Buy credits for commercial use, 2x-5x bigger images, no ads, and faster results.

 What are the benefits of premium?